Kermanshah: Climate

-Kermanshah has a climate which is heavily influenced by the proximity of the Zagros mountains, classified as a hot-summer Mediterranean climate (Csa).
+Kermanshah has a moderate and mountainous climate.
+Its climate is heavily influenced by the proximity of the Zagros mountains, classified as a hot-summer Mediterranean climate (Köppen: Csa; Trewartha: Dohk) bordering on a humid continental climate (Dsa).
 The city's altitude and exposed location relative to westerly winds makes precipitation a little bit high (more than twice that of Tehran), but at the same time produces huge diurnal temperature swings especially in the virtually rainless summers, which remain extremely hot during the day.
 Kermanshah experiences rather cold winters and there are usually rainfalls in fall and spring.
 Snow cover is seen for at least a couple of weeks in winter.